For the Home Teacher & the Co-op Teacher

 Honors Track students complete additional reading and produce more demanding written work.
 Their grading scale remains the same; the expectations are simply higher.
 Honors is a commitment, not a shortcut — it should stretch the student who is ready to be stretched.

-I write on Substack about what I'm teaching, what I'm reading, and what the ranch keeps teaching me about attention and formation.
-These are the posts most relevant to teachers using Delight & Savor.
+The notebook doesn't stop at the last entry.
+I keep writing — on Substack — about what I'm teaching, what I'm reading, and what the ranch keeps teaching me about attention and formation.
+Think of these as the pages I'm still adding.

 On Living Books